S3 EP7: Emma Doran

 But sometimes I forget because it's

 involuntary.
-I'm eating the baby bell without knowing I'm doing it, yeah, you know, and I love the little wax that wax off the baby bell.
+I'm eating the baby bell without knowing I'm doing it.

+The idea being, maybe more slightly boring foods should think about having such a fat.
 Come in a wax because then you have something to play with after.

 A carrot.

-Well, do you unwax a carrot?
+Well, you unwax a carrot.

 Yeah.